19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 [8/2001]

-(2) Before the Board makes a declaration under subsection (1), it shall give a notice in writing of his intention to do so to the owner of the sewer in question.
+(2) Before the Board makes a declaration under subsection (1), it shall give notice in writing of its intention to do so to the owner of the sewer in question.

 [8/2001]